stefanaigner/yeolab.github.io-source/README.md

 ## How to install, build, and view the website

+### Important notes

+This website relies on **both**

+* The [`people`](https://github.com/olgabot/people) extension, which populates a dictionary of "persons" (i.e. individual people), their position in lab, and their status, and assigns it to the "people"
+* The [`twenty-pelican-html5up`](https://github.com/YeoLab/twenty-pelican-html5up/) theme, which specifies how to make both a "person" and "people" page.

+Both of these extensions are required for the website to build.

 ### Install requirements

 Install the required python packages on the command line with,